mahmoudesmail/tu-wien-data-science-summaries/air - advanced information retrieval 188.980/exam prep.md

 answer (boolean): True

-- it takes the inverse of the position of the first token
+- it takes the inverse of the position of the first relevant doc

 ---